Martin Callinan: Career

 Fachtna Murphy resigned as Garda Commissioner in late 2010; Martin Callinan, who by this time was an extremely well versed guard and had taken part in almost all areas of the force, was one of the top choices for the job.
 He was successful and appointed to the position on the 28 December 2010.
 Callinan's tenure as Garda Commissioner was rough, with multiple scandals uncovering during his time at the helm of the force.
-Over 100 Garda stations were closed during Callinan's 4 year leadership, for which he received harsh criticism for.
+Over 100 Garda stations were closed during Callinan's 4 year leadership, for which he received harsh criticism.
 Reports from the Garda Síochána Ombudsman Commission, also known as GSOC, criticized the handling of Kieran Boylan, an informant to the Gardai about various drug trafficking cartels in Ireland.
 The Smithwick Tribunal also revealed serious concerns about the collusion of Gardai into murdering two Royal Ulster Constabulary officers in 1989.
 His time as Commissioner was further damaged by revelations of botched investigation procedures in regards to the murder of Sophie Toscan du Plantier in 1996.
 Callinan has also been scrutinized by journalist Gemma O'Doherty, who had pursued Callinan over allegations of penalty point cancellations, specifically in regards to Callinans own license.
 A number of weeks later, her employer, Independent News & Media, made O'Doherty redundant.

 In November 2018, the government began a review into the legal costs of Callinan.
 The Taoiseach, Leo Varadkar, stated that the government had been in correspondence with the Attorney General in reviewing Callinan's legal costs which the state had covered prior to the Disclosures Tribunal.
 The Charleton Tribunal prompted the government to begin discussions about reviewing the money spent and advice was sought from the Attorney General on the legality of the matter.